Que

 - High Interaction Friction: Leaving Instagram/Safari to save a link broke their natural browsing state.

-Testing the functional prototype in a real-world scenario: Users saved 10 items in the morning.
-12 hours later, they retrieved them using only vague descriptions.
-The new AI-driven architecture yielded massive improvements in our core UX metrics.
-Furthermore, I challenged Que with two polar-opposite scenarios to test its semantic boundaries.
+Users saved 10 items in the morning.
+Twelve hours later, they retrieved them using only vague descriptions.
+The AI architecture delivered.
+Then I pushed further — two extreme scenarios to test where the semantic logic breaks.

 "How can I see through thick smoke?"